wp-plugins/minimalistic-event-manager/readme.txt

 3. An event with start date, repeating twice.

 == Changelog ==

+= 1.0.4 =
+* adapting to post-MP6 dashboard design
+* removing 32-characters limitation when using "alpha" mode
+* adding some date format translation strings, useful when using [the mem-extras](https://github.com/ms-studio/mem-extras)

+= 1.0.3 =
+* uses the icon font of MP6 if available

+= 1.0.2 =
+* improves css to adhere to MP6
+* fixes a php error visible in debug mode
+* fixes a js error, props to @Dan2k3k4

 = 1.0.1 =
 * fixes activation error on some older php versions